juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_cephfs.md

 ## Similarities

-Both are highly reliable, high-performance resilient distributed file systems with good POSIX compatibility, and can be tried in a variety of file system scenarios.
+Both are highly reliable, high-performance resilient distributed file systems with good POSIX compatibility, and can be used in a variety of scenarios.

 ## Differences

 ### System Architecture

-Both JuiceFS and CephFS employ an architecture that separates data and metadata, but differ greatly in component implementations.
+Both JuiceFS and CephFS employ an architecture that separates data and metadata, but differ greatly in implementations.

 #### CephFS